awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `NodeRole`  <a name="cfn-eks-nodegroup-noderole"></a>
 The Amazon Resource Name \(ARN\) of the IAM role to associate with your node group\.
 The Amazon EKS worker node `kubelet` daemon makes calls to AWS APIs on your behalf\.
 Worker nodes receive permissions for these API calls through an IAM instance profile and associated policies\.
 Before you can launch worker nodes and register them into a cluster, you must create an IAM role for those worker nodes to use when they are launched\.
 For more information, see [Amazon EKS Worker Node IAM Role](https://docs.aws.amazon.com/eks/latest/userguide/worker_node_IAM_role.html) in the * *Amazon EKS User Guide* *\.
+If you specify `launchTemplate`, then don't specify [ `IamInstanceProfile` ](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_IamInstanceProfile.html) in your launch template, or the node group deployment will fail\.
+For more information about using launch templates with Amazon EKS, see [Launch template support](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html) in the Amazon EKS User Guide\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)